authoritative vs permissive parenting: am I too soft?

 It is hard to overstate the importance of a strong sense of calling in your parenting.
 Having a passion for God’s purposes in your kids’ lives can give you peace when the lid comes off and determination when you want to give up or give in.
 That combination of peace and determination builds your kids’ trust in you.

-It’s vital to remember that God will be with you in this, just like He was with lots of people who felt inadequate.
+It’s vital to remember that God will be with you in this, just as He was with many people who felt inadequate.
 The nation of Israel had tested God and the authority He had given Moses many, many times.
-Now Moses was suddenly dead.
-Joshua didn’t even have time to grieve but was thrust into leading these two million contentious Israelites.
+Then Moses died suddenly.
+Joshua didn’t even have time to grieve, but was thrust into leading these two million contentious Israelites.
 God did not tell him it would be easy!
 But note what He did promise: “As I was with Moses, so I will be with you; I will never leave you nor forsake you.
-Be strong and courageous because you will lead these people to inherit the land I swore to their ancestors to give them.”
-Joshua 1:5b, 6
+Be strong and courageous because you will lead these people to inherit the land I swore to their ancestors to give them,” Joshua 1:5b, 6

 With that solid foundation, let’s dive into some practical ideas!